Thach83/Linux/README.md

 Triggers an event based on a condition, e.g., every hour, take a snapshot of the server.
 Now known as Amazon EventBridge.   <br>
 </details>

-## Relationship Between Components - Cloudwatch Logs
+## 1.2: Hardware: Understanding Main Memory

 # Chapter 2: Basic Commands And Directory Hierarchy